Updated: Nov 10, 2021

-A lot of black small-business owners are always faced with the dilemma of reducing their pricing to keep a customer from going someplace else and this shouldn’t be so.
-As a new business there is a high probability that you aren’t charging what the big dogs are charging just yet, which is understandable.
-In the sense that you are trying to build a customer base and unwavering loyalty to your brand.
+A lot of small-business owners can be faced with the dilemma of having to reduce their pricing to keep a customer from going someplace else and this shouldn’t be so.
+As a new business there is a high probability that you aren’t charging what the big dogs are charging just yet, which is understandable, in the sense that you are trying to build a customer base and gain unwavering loyalty to your brand.

-Don't say: These curtains are brightly colored in shades of blush pink and Mauve.
-Wrong
+Don't say: These curtains are brightly coloured in shades of blush pink and Mauve.

 Say: The rich colors of this curtains will brighten up your baby’s nursery and create a nurturing environment for her to grow.

-Instead of using vague big words, use simple words that educe emotions.
+3 .
+Instead of using vague big words, use simple words that induce emotions.

-Say: Studies have shown that warm colors often evoke feelings of happiness, optimism and energy
+Say: Studies have shown that warm colours often evoke feelings of happiness, optimism and energy